conjure-up/conjure-up/README.md

 with all the sensible defaults in place.

 ```
-$ conjure-up bigdata to azure
+$ conjure-up ~containers/observable-kubernetes to azure
 ```

 # license